-AK Services performed concrete hydro demolition for coating removal at the LNG Terminal Dock in Everett, Massachusetts for Distrigas Corp.
+AK Industrial Services performed concrete hydrodemolition for coating removal at the LNG Terminal Dock in Everett, Massachusetts for Distrigas Corp.

 - Working on a pier over the water, with the challenge of water control

-- In order to completely tear up the precast hollow core planks, the plan was to remove 3-inches of concrete and then place a new topping.
+- In order to completely tear up the precast hollow core planks, the plan was to remove 3″ of concrete and then place a new topping.
 However, it was determined that the top thickness of the beams were less than 3.5”.
 Therefore, the parameters were changed to 2” minus in depth.
-This decreased the horsepower and volume of the concrete, which would have slowed the overall production, had the depth of the concrete not be changed to less than 2” and the concrete not being in great shape.
+This decreased the horsepower and volume of the concrete, which would have slowed the overall production, had the depth of the concrete not been changed to less than 2” and the concrete not being in great shape

 - Removed top 2” of concrete and replaced with 2” topping